matea-nikolac/Harry-Potter-React-App/README.md

 The project was a pair project and it was completed in a span of two days.

 ## Technologies Used
-CSS, Bootstrap, HTML, JavaScript, React
+CSS, Bootstrap, HTML, JSX, React, Axios

 ## Brief